-Is there some way to share your regret story—about anything—with other people so they don’t make the mistakes you did?
+If you are a regret mom, is there some way to share your regret story—about anything—with other people so they don’t make the mistakes you did?

 I have a friend who is pregnant right now.
 She was so mistreated and abused during her first labor and delivery that she and her partner are terrified about this one.
 Terrified.
 I’ve suggested she hire a doula.
-I’ve mentioned thatthe studies show that continuous labor support during childbirth leads to shorter labors, fewer obstetrical interventions, and more positive overall feelings about the birth.
+I’ve mentioned that studies show that continuous labor support during childbirth leads to shorter labors, fewer obstetrical interventions, and more positive overall feelings about the birth.
 I suggested the kindest, nicest, most experienced doula in the world – the person I would want at my birth.
 My friend seemed really open to the idea of having someone there to help her and her husband.
 But she never called the doula.

 I didn’t know there was an alternative to hospital birth.
 Not because it wasn’t out there.
 I knew people, or knew of people, choosing gentler alternatives: a friend of a friend, my aunt Judy.
 But I wasn’t open to it.
 My husband felt the safest place for us was in the hospital.
 My family agreed.
 My homebirth aunt never spoke up.
 When I thought about home birth, I let roadblocks get in my way: my husband’s reluctance, our dismal finances.
-It was true that our health insurance would not cover an out of hospital birth.
+It was true that our health insurance would not cover an out-of-hospital birth.
 It was also true that if we had really wanted one, even though we were broke, we would have found a way to pay for it.

-Maybe people have to make their own mistakes.
+Maybe people have to make their own mistakes?

 Maybe there is a reason we don’t pay attention when people want to help us avoid the mistakes they made?